Shahariar-Rokon/ASP.NET-Core-and-StoredProcedure-ClinicalTestandReceipt/README.md

 To use this project, follow these steps:

 1. **Navigate to the app**: Open your browser and go to the URL where the app is hosted.
 For example, `https://localhost:44302/`.
 2. **Interact with the app**: The app has three naviagation tab, located at the ribbon.
-In each tab you can perform differn actions.
+In each tab you can perform differnt actions.
 To add a new testing unit for example **Glucose Test**.
 You can also the name of the test with picture in the  **Test** tab.
 Finally, in the **CustomerInformation** tab you can add tests to a patient and commit using jquery and stored procedure
 3. **Explore the code**: You can open the project in Visual Studio 2022 and explore the code.
 The project consists of javascript, jquery and C#.

 ## Contributing